-Quicklinks: are shortcuts you can find throughout the application (for instance, in market > Share, under the Search Terms column in the table.
+Quicklinks - shortcuts found throughout the application.
 Clicking the link will open a new browser tab that details the search terms or competitors that are included in the count.
 They look like this:

 Reject Opportunities - is a status that can manually be given to a search term to prevent it appearing as a suggested search term opportunity, but will remain in other charts to track spend and share.